mikakallberg/Project-Portfolio-5-DRF/testing.md

    - Creating, editing and deleting post as authorized user.
    -Accessing comment as other authenticated user.
 Read only.
    - Accessing comment as unathenticated user.
 Read only.
+- Testing done on like:
+   - Unauthenticated users, no access to liking posts
+   - Authenticated users can like posts.
+   -If tried twice error-page.
+   - Authenticated and authorized user can delete like.

 #
 * [Back to top](#)